 Registered with the Care Quality Commission

 Fenners is a well-respected local provider of specialist residential and daycare services for adults with learning disabilities who may have additional needs such as the care of epilepsy or diabetes.
-Fenners Farmhouse is a residential "family home" established in 1989, registered with the Care Quality Commission and approved provider to Norfolk County Council, Suffolk County Council, Royal Borough of Greenwich and the National Health Service.
+Fenners Farmhouse is an independant residential home established in 1989, registered with the Care Quality Commission and approved provider to Norfolk County Council, Suffolk County Council, Royal Borough of Greenwich and the National Health Service.

-Our latest C.Q.C. report grades Fenners as compliant with their regulations.
-(June 2013).
+Our latest C.Q.C. report grades Fenners as "Good" in all key questions.
+(January 2018).
 We are a well-staffed family home – a converted 16th century farmhouse in half an acre of ground – for nine younger adults (aged 18 to 60 on arrival), who all have their own rooms within an ordinary domestic environment.
-There is a large recreational garden with a bird hide for watching wildlife, and a smaller enclosed garden for social activities.
+There is a large recreational garden that has recently been refurbished to provide access to all for growing vegetables and plants etc. with a bird hide for watching wildlife, and a smaller enclosed garden for social activities.

 Fenners is a well-established part of the local community, with minibus access to social activities in five neighbouring villages, as well as leisure and sports facilities in Diss, our local town three miles away.
 Diss is on the main Norwich-London railway line, and Bury St. Edmunds, Norwich and Ipswich have cinemas and theatres we use regularly.